karanpraharaj/academic-kickstart/content/post/ai-fairness/index.md

 I wish that this was merely an imaginary, exaggerated example that I used to prove my point. [<u>It is not.</u>](https://in.reuters.com/article/amazon-com-jobs-automation/insight-amazon-scraps-secret-ai-recruiting-tool-that-showed-bias-against-women-idINKCN1MK0AH)

 LeCun wasn’t wrong in his assessment because in the case of that specific model, training the model on a dataset that contains faces of black people (as opposed to one that contains mainly white faces) would not have given rise to an output as absurd as that.
-But the upside of the godfather of modern AI getting dragged into a spat (albeit unfairly) has meant that more researchers will now be aware of the implications of their research.

 The misunderstanding clearly seems to emanate from the interpretation of the word “bias” — which in any discussion about the social impact of ML/AI seems to get crushed under the burden of its own weight.
 As Sebastian Raschka puts it, “the term **bias** in ML is heavily overloaded”.
 It has multiple senses that can all be mistaken for each other.

-(1) **bias** (as in mathematical **bias** unit)  (2) “Fairness” **bias** (also called societal **bias**)  (3) ML **bias** (also known as inductive **bias**, which is dependent on decisions taken to build the model.)
-(4) **bias**-variance decomposition of a loss function  (5) Dataset **bias** (usually causing 2)
+(1) **bias** (as in mathematical **bias** unit)  (2) Societal **bias**  (3) Inductive **bias** (which is dependent on decisions taken to build the model.)
+(4) **bias**-variance decomposition of a loss function  (5) Dataset **bias**

 I imagine that a lot of gaps in communication could be covered by just being a little more precise when we use these terms.
+But the one upside to a public feud between a Turing Award winner and a pioneer of algorithmic fairness is that people are bound to talk about to it.
+This will hopefully mean an increased awareness among researchers about the social implications of their findings and with that, hopefully an increased sense of responsibility to mitigate the harms.

 On a lighter note, never mind Obama, the model even depixelized a **dog’s face** to a caucasian man’s.
 It sure loves white males.